Ram-Ramadoss/catch-22/README.md

     1. If the word “teamster” found -> “Teamster”
     2. Else if the words (“union,” “labor ”,“work”) found -> “Other Union/Labor/Workers”
     3. Else “Other”
-5.Contributions grouped by date
+5. Contributions grouped by date
-6.Most frequent terms in the coalition member lists
+6. Most frequent terms in the coalition member lists
     1. Extra fun: users can explore how these terms appear in coalition member names